sydneyyyyy/monster_killer_app/README.md

 * `prompt();` -> shows a dialog which prompts the user to enter something.
 * `parseInt();`
 * `isNaN()` -> checks if the value is NaN.
+* `toUpperCase()`
+* `toLowerCase()`
+* `bind()` -> creates a new function that, when called, has its `this` keyword set to the provided value, with a given sequence of arguments preceding any provided when the new function is called.

+> Usually used in situations where you want to pre-configure a functions arguments, when you're not calling the function on your own.

 ### Conditional Expressions / Ternary Operator